Precision digital thermometer for professional kitchens and food safety.

 Using an air fryer is probably the easiest and fastest way to reheat your BBQ leftovers.

-Here is how to reheat your barbeque leftovers in the air fryer:
+Here is how to reheat your barbecue leftovers in the air fryer:

-- Lay the leftovers in the air fryer basket.
-For optimum results, lay them all in one layer.
+• Lay the leftovers in the air fryer basket.
+For optimal results, lay them all in a single layer.

-- Cook the leftovers for 7 to 10 minutes or until the leftovers reach an internal temperature of 165°F(74°C).
-You’ll need to temp the leftovers every now and then with a food digital thermometer, to make sure they don’t burn, especially if it’s your first time using an air fryer.
+• Cook the leftovers for 7 to 10 minutes, or until they reach an internal temperature of 165°F (74°C).
+You’ll need to temp the leftovers every now and then with a food digital thermometer to make sure they don’t burn, especially if it’s your first time using an air fryer.

 The microwave method